 Jacob B. Salutsky (Bronx Co.)

-Fred Sander (Syracuse)
+Fred Sanders (Syracuse)

 James C. Sheahan (Albany)